A 15 step checklist from Buffett's forgotten inspiration

 10. How good are the company's cost analysis and accounting controls?

-ResMed has achieved an average operating margin (profits before interest and tax) of around 27% over the past five years.
+ResMed has achieved an average operating margin (profits before interest and tax) approaching 28% over the past five years.

-ResMed’s operating margins are in the same ballpark as Fisher and Paykel Healthcare (ASX: FPH), which perhaps their closest comparable domestically.
-However, ResMed’s operating margins have been far more stable.
+ResMed’s operating margins are in the same ballpark as Fisher and Paykel Healthcare (ASX: FPH), which is perhaps their closest comparable domestically.
+However, ResMed’s operating margins have been far more stable over time.
 Consistently good operating margins are a sign that ResMed is doing a good job of controlling its costs.

 11. Are there other aspects of the business, somewhat peculiar to the industry involved, which will give the investor important clues as to how outstanding the company will be in relation to its competition?